jarryuser/code-experiments/calendar/README.md

 **Result**: The `calendar` folder will be downloaded to the `calendar-project` directory.

 ### Option 2: Using DownGit (Alternative for Non-Developers)
 This method downloads the `calendar` folder as a ZIP archive using [DownGit](https://minhask.github.io/DownGit/).
-Requires `curl` or `wget` (pre-installed on most Linux/macOS systems; for Windows, use Git Bash, WSL, or Cygwin).
+Requires `curl` or (pre-installed on most Linux/macOS systems; for Windows, use Git Bash, WSL, or Cygwin).

 Using `curl`:
 ```bash